jasonwhite/button/docs/_docs/commands/update.md

  * Running tasks based on changed inputs.

 This will be the command you will use 99% of the time.
-It equivalent to an "incremental build".
+It is equivalent to an "incremental build".
 Although you should never need to do a complete rebuild, you can do so by running `bb clean` followed by `bb update`.